syedkarim00/da-heatmap/README.md

 - **Enter** inside the to-do input quickly adds a new focus task.
 - **Click a habit label** above the heatmap to switch between week, month, and year layouts, then adjust the weekly goal when relevant.

-## Resetting the demo
+## Resetting the tracker

-Press the **Reset data** button beneath the habit library to restore the original seeded entries and focus to-dos.
+Press the **Reset data** button beneath the habit library to clear all saved habits, entries, and to-dos.
 You can also clear the `habit-tracker-data-v2` key from your browser’s developer tools.

 ## Tech stack